Towards a Robust Deep Neural Network in Texts: A Survey: Introduction

-The rest of this paper is organized as follows: we first give some related knowledge about adversarial examples in section \ref{background}.
-In section \ref{adversarialattacksintext}, we review the adversarial attacks for text classification.
-Attacks on other NLP tasks are in section \ref{adversarialexamplesonothertasks}.
-The researches about defense are introduced in sections \ref{defense} and \ref{testingandverification}.
-One of them is on existing defense methods in texts.
-The other is about how to improve the robustness of DNNs from another point.
-The discussion and conclusion are in sections \ref{discussion} and \ref{conclusion}.
+The rest of this paper is organized as follows.
+We first give the preliminary knowledge of adversarial examples in Section \ref{background}.
+Section \ref{adversarialattacksintext} reviews the adversarial attacks for text classification.
+Attacks on other NLP tasks are presented in Section \ref{adversarialexamplesonothertasks}.
+We introduce the defense methods in Section \ref{defense}.
+Section \ref{Chinesebasedmodels} shows related works on Chinese-based models, and we analyze the differences from English-based ones.
+Finally, Section \ref{discussion} discusses our findings and the challenges from the reviewed works, which can shed new light on the following research direction.
+Section \ref{conclusion} gives a conclusion about our comprehensive survey.